 We travelled by felucca, a traditional boat, to Luxor tacking South against the current of the Nile River until we banked at a tall dune of sand.
 Changing into swimsuits we waded into the clear river water until it was deep enough to swim, minding the strong current.

 Clambering back on board, we jumped together from the canopy before drying ourselves off by sitting up top and ducking under the sail as we continued on.
 Feluccas can’t sail at night so we again banked and enjoyed dinner cooked by the felucca chef.
-Later, those that weren’t too tired out sat around a campfire to sing and talk with the crew who had boundless energy.
+Later, those who weren’t too tired out sat around a campfire to sing and talk with the crew, who had boundless energy.

 Luxor